rsehgal/G4Workshop_Calicut/README.md

 ---------------------------------------------
 COMPILING the Tracking code
 ---------------------------------------------
-Simple simulation code is provided to generated the data Track reconstruction excercise 2, 3, 4 below
+Simple simulation code is provided to generated the data required for **Track reconstruction** excercise 2, 3, 4 below

 Here are the instructions to compile and run the code